 South Florida has three major airports.
-Use that fact to your advantage.
-This is one of those places where it pays to shop by airport.
+Use that to your advantage.
+And Miami’s a city where it pays to shop by the airport.
 International terminals at Miami (MIA), Fort Lauderdale (FLL), and Palm Beach County (PBI) are all located within a 60-mile span along I-95.
 Fares can vary quite a bit from one airport to the next, and sometimes the price of ground transportation pales in comparison to the savings.
 At MIA, the bus station is in Concourse E, directly across from U.S. Customs.
 Cab rides into downtown Miami generally run about $40.

 Where to Stay

 During the late 20th century, the South Beach area of Miami Beach was considered a slum and was frequented by drug dealers and hooligans, anyone looking for trouble really.
 Since that time, many of the Art Deco, stucco buildings have been restored to their original splendor and you can see immediately how the crowds have changed, too.
 This trendy locale is a great place to find all kinds of hotels, from budget to luxury.
 As you search for Miami-area hotel stays, look for well-established boutiques as well as hip, new hotels catering to millennials and young professionals.